Local Tribe De Mexico: Reviewing Sayulita’s Newest Boutique Hotel

 For my birthday and an end to my trip, I wanted to check out one of Sayulita’s newest boutique hotel with a most unexpected name – Local Tribe De Mexico.
-The only problem was there was hardly any information about it and putting it into Google Maps landed me right on top of two other hotels, Amor Boutique Hotel and Villa Amor.
+The only problem was there was hardly any information about it and putting it into Google Maps landed me right on top of another hotel – Amor Boutique Hotel.

 What Is Local Tribe De Mexico?

-As it turns out, the pin made perfect sense because all 3 hotels are part of the same property.
-Some of the villas and rooms belong to Amor Boutique and some belong to Villa Amor, but Local Tribe De Mexico stands apart conceptually and literally.
+As it turns out, the pin made perfect sense because they are part of the same property.
+Some of the villas and rooms belong to Amor Boutique, but Local Tribe De Mexico stands apart conceptually and literally.
 Look for yourself.

 Nestled right into the hillside and canopy are a series of repurposed shipping containers stacked on top of each other and converted into luxury rooms and villas.
 I’ve seen this eco-friendly concept elsewhere and it’s a dream of mine to build my own place using these containers.